WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 ```
 my_variable = my_variable + 1
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where this will take the value of a variable called ```my_variable``` at the moment, add one to it and put the answer back into the same variable.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where this will take the value of a variable called ```my_variable``` at the moment, add one to it and put the answer back into the same variable;

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;But this is something you do so often in Python that there is a Python shortcut to do exactly the same thing, but with less typing:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;but this is something you do so often in Python that there is a Python shortcut to do exactly the same thing, but with less typing:
 ```
 my_variable += 1
 ```